Canadian titles debate: The Nickle Resolution

 Beginning in 1919, the press reported on the selling of honours in the United Kingdom and there was fear that the British government would honour a large number of Canadians for their service in the First World War by appointing them to titled classes in the newly created Order of the British Empire.
 In that context, Nickle again put a motion forward in the lower house of Parliament, calling on the King to "hereafter be graciously pleased to refrain from conferring any titles upon your subjects domiciled or living in Canada", thus expanding the earlier resolution of 1917 to include even non-hereditary titles.
-The Commons voted to create a special committee to look at the question of honours and it concluded that the King should be asked to cease conferring "any title of honour or titular distinction ... save such appellations as are of a professional or vocational character or which appertain to an office".
-Titular honours from foreign governments were also to be banned.
-However, bravery and valour decorations, such as the Victoria Cross and Military Cross, were exempt.
+The Commons voted to create a special committee to look at the question of honours.
+This concluded that the King should be asked to cease conferring "any title of honour or titular distinction ... save such appellations as are of a professional or vocational character or which appertain to an office", and that titular honours from foreign governments (meaning those outside the British Empire) should also be banned.
+However, bravery and valour decorations, such as the Victoria Cross and Military Cross, should be exempt.

 Although the second Nickle Resolution was adopted by the House of Commons, it was also not forwarded to the Senate, where it was expected to be defeated, as it touched on the royal prerogative, a constitutional matter outside the competence of the House of Commons alone.
-As a resolution, rather than an act of Parliament or order-in-council, the Nickle Resolution would not have been legally binding on the government.
-It nonetheless established a policy precedent (with a varying degree of enforcement) that has not been challenged by the Senate.
+As a resolution, rather than an act of Parliament or order-in-council, the Nickle Resolution was not legally binding on the government.
+It nonetheless established a policy precedent (with a varying degree of enforcement) which has not been challenged by the Senate.